The combination of tradable quotas and matching

 Conversely, migrants are often “pulled” into destinations that offer high

-wages, good health care, and strong educational systems.
-In making their
+wages, good health care, strong educational systems, or linguistic

-policymakers can set policy to target (or reduce) certain types of
+economic conditions), policymakers can set policy to target (or reduce)

 Enforcement deters immigration but with